-Why You Need A/V Minutemen
+Why Meeting Planners Need A/V Minutemen

 Do you remember learning about the Minutemen of the Revolutionary War in school?
 The Minutemen soldiers were America’s first line of defense against Britain, trained to be ready at a minute’s warning.
 Their contribution to the war effort contributed significantly to achieving victory.
-In much the same way, the success or failure of any meeting depends on having an Audio/Visual (A/V) team capable of resolving problems quickly and efficiently.
+In much the same way, the success or failure for meeting planners depends on having an Audio/Visual (A/V) team capable of resolving problems quickly and efficiently.

 Consider your Audio/Visual Company Carefully